City of Lima

 History of Lima

-The arid geography of Lima was a territory inhabited by numerous pre-Inca cultures that settled in the valleys of the Lurín, Chillón and Rímac rivers.
-Ethnic groups such as the 'Maranga', the 'Lima' and, above all, 'Ychma' built citadels and temples from 100 BC until the imperial era of the Huari (from the 7th to the 13th century) who adopted the buildings made by the first inhabitants of Lima and adjusted them to their beliefs and architecture.
+The arid geography of Lima was a territory inhabited by numerous pre-Inca cultures that settled in the valleys of the Lurín, Chillón and Rímac rivers..
+Ethnic groups such as the ‘Maranga’, the ‘Lima’ and, above all, ‘Ychma’ built citadels and temples from 100 B.C. until the imperial time of the Huari (from the 7th to the 13th century) who adopted the buildings made by the first inhabitants of Lima and adjusted them to their beliefs and architecture.

-After the disappearance of the Huari and a period in which certain ethnic groups such as the Chancay culture again took center stage, the valleys of Lima were adhered to the nascent Inca empire.
+After the disappearance of the Huari and a period where certain ethnic groups such as the Chancay culture once again gained prominence, the valleys of Lima were adhered to the nascent empire of the Incas.

-The Incas settled in Lima in its expansionist era in the 15th century.
-At this time, huacas and temples such as Huallamarca, the Huaca Pucllana, Mateo Salado and more were built.
+The Incas settled in Lima during their expansionist period in the 15th century.
+Huacas and temples such as Huallamarca, Huaca Pucllana, Mateo Salado and more were built at this time.
 However, the most important work was definitely Pachacamac.
-The Incas adapted the belief and divinity of this 'huaca' and made it the most important religious sanctuary on the entire Pacific coast.
+The Incas adapted the belief and divinity of this ‘huaca’ and turned it into the most important religious sanctuary on the entire Pacific coast.

-In the 16th century, the Spanish, led by Francisco Pizarro, arrived in Pachacamac looting the place and murdering the Inca population that protected the idol of Pachacamac.
-Later, after the establishment of the colony, they founded the 'City of Lima' in the Main Square on January 18, 1535.
-There they established the capital of the new 'Viceroyalty of Peru' and built religious temples and colonial houses.
+In the 16th century the Spanish, led by Francisco Pizarro, arrived in Pachacamac looting the place and murdering the Inca population that protected the idol of Pachacamac.
+Later, after the establishment of the colony, they founded the ‘City of Lima’ in the Plaza de Armas on January 18, 1535..
+There they established the capital of the new ‘Viceroyalty of Peru’ and built religious temples and colonial mansions.

 During the colonial era, the city of Lima had a leading role mainly due to the trade generated by the port of Callao.
 The city was embellished with gardens and large houses inhabited by the Spanish and Creole aristocracy.

 Enlightenment ideas brought emancipatory ideas to the continent in the 19th century.
-In 1820 the Argentine general Don José de San Martín landed in Lima.
-In 1821 the Independence of Peru was proclaimed in the Main Square.
+In 1820 the Argentine general Don José de San Martín disembarked in Lima.
+In 1821 the Independence of Peru was proclaimed in the Plaza de Armas.
 Lima was declared the capital of the country.
 There the Government House and the first Constituent Congress were established.

-Since then, the city of Lima has lived through times of prosperity, of decline but always with high inequalities between the bourgeois class and the common population.
-It is worth mentioning that, during the War with Chile (1879 - 1883), the city of Lima was occupied by the Chilean army that caused irreparable excesses such as the fire of the National Library.
+Since then, the city of Lima lived through times of prosperity, of declines but always with high inequalities between the bourgeois class and the common population.
+It is worth mentioning that, during the War with Chile (1879 – 1883), the city of Lima was occupied by the Chilean army that caused irreparable excesses such as the burning of the National Library.

 During the 20th century, the city of Lima began a slow process of modernization.
-The city limits were disorderly expanded as a result of the immigration of settlers from the provinces.
-The internal war against the Shining Path in the 1990s generated an intense wave of immigrants from Andean cities such as Ayacucho who settled in peripheral districts such as Villa el Salvador.
-In turn, the bourgeoisie established their residence in central spas such as Miraflores.
+The limits of the city expanded in a disorderly manner as a result of the immigration of settlers from the provinces.
+The internal war against Sendero Luminoso in the 1990s generated an intense wave of immigrants from Andean cities such as Ayacucho who settled in districts on the periphery such as Villa el Salvador.
+In turn, the bourgeoisie established its residence in the central resorts such as Miraflores.

-Currently, the city of Lima has a cultural diversity that makes it a 'mini - Peru'.
-The city has approximately 9 million 674 thousand 755 inhabitants.
+Currently, the city of Lima has a cultural diversity that makes it a ‘mini-Peru’.
+The city has 9 million 674 thousand 755 inhabitants, approximately.
 It is the most populated city in the country with almost 30% of the total population of the Peruvian territory.

 The main tourist attractions

-The Main Square - The core of the historic center of Lima is the Main Square, one of the largest and most beautiful in Peru.
+• Arms square – The core of the historic center of Lima is the Plaza de Armas, one of the largest and most beautiful in Peru.
 The city of Lima was founded there in 1535.
 Also, in 1821, the Independence of Peru was declared.
 It covers an area of 140 square meters.
-Because it is located in the 'Historic Center' of the city, it is recognized as a Cultural Heritage of Humanity by Unesco.
+Because it is located in the ‘Historical Center’ of the city, it is recognized as a World Heritage Site by Unesco.

-The Cathedral - The Cathedral is the most important Catholic temple in the city of Lima.
-It is located in front of the Main Square.
+• Cathedral – The Cathedral is the most important Catholic temple in the city of Lima.
+It is located in front of the Plaza de Armas.
 It has a Renaissance and neoclassical style architecture.
-It stands out for its tall towers, its tall doors and its beautiful façade.
+It stands out for its high towers, its high doors and its beautiful façade.
 Inside there are five naves with gold and silver works of art.
 It is worth mentioning its choir stalls, its pulpit and the crypt of Francisco Pizarro.

-Miraflores - The most touristic and modern district of Lima is Miraflores.
+• Miraflores – The most touristic and modern district of Lima is Miraflores.
 There are some of the best hotels and restaurants in the city.
-Its streets and parks are very crowded by both Peruvians and foreign tourists.
-Its shopping centers, boardwalk overlooking the sea, Kennedy Park, Love Park and the famous Huaca Pucllana stand out.
+Its streets and parks are very popular both by Peruvians and foreign tourists.
+Its shopping centers, boardwalk with ocean views, Kennedy Park, Love Park and the famous Huaca Pucllana stand out.
 This district is among the 10 most visited tourist attractions in Lima.

-Barranco - This Lima district located on the city's coast stands out for its serene atmosphere, full of culture and history.
-Its inhabitants, mainly from the middle and upper class of Lima, have promoted spaces where the history of the district and the city can be better known.
-Its main square, the descent from the baths, its beaches, the Pedro de Osma museum and the famous 'Bridge of Sighs' stand out.
+• Barranco – This Lima district located on the city’s coast stands out for its serene atmosphere, full of culture and history.
+Its inhabitants, mainly from the middle and upper class of Lima, have promoted spaces where you can learn more about the history of the district and the city.
+Its main square, the descent of the baths, its beaches, the Pedro de Osma museum and the famous ‘Bridge of Sighs’ stand out.

-Pachacamac - The most important archaeological site in the city of Lima is definitely Pachacamac.
-It is a sanctuary worshiped by various cultures such as the Ychma, the Huari and the Incas.
-His maximum idol was a wooden staff which was reached after a long pilgrimage.
-It currently has a beautiful site museum and amazing constructions with the Temple of the Moon, the Temple of the Sun and more.
+• Pachacamac – The most important archaeological site in the city of Lima is definitely Pachacamac.
+It is a sanctuary adored by various cultures such as the Ychma, the Huari and the Incas.
+His maximum idol was a wooden staff that was reached after a long pilgrimage.
+It currently has a beautiful site museum and amazing buildings with the Temple of the Moon, the Temple of the Sun and more.
 It is located south of Lima, 40 kilometers from the city center.

-The fortress of Real Felipe - This military compound was built in the viceroyalty of Peru in order to protect the city against the threat of pirates and corsairs.
+• The fortress of Real Felipe – This military compound was built in the Viceroyalty of Peru in order to protect the city against the threat of pirates and corsairs.
 It is located in Callao, 14 kilometers from the historic center of the city.
 It has watchtowers, defense posts with cannons, weapons enclosures, attack posts and more.
-It is one of the most important buildings of the colonial era.
+It is one of the most important constructions of the colonial era.

-The Magic Water Circuit - This famous city park offers a show of lights and music from 13 modern water sources.
+• The Magic Water Circuit – This famous city park offers a light show and music coming from 13 modern water fountains.
 The place also has beautiful green areas, sale of Lima desserts and lots of fun.
-It was created in 2007 in order to recover a disused public space.
-It holds the Guinness record for having the largest collection of water sources in the world located in the same public place.
+It was created in 2007 with the purpose of recovering a disused public space.
+It holds the Guinness record for having the largest set of water sources in the world located in the same public place.

 The museums of Lima

-The Lima Art Museum (MALI) - This museum, one of the most important in the city, holds permanent and temporary exhibitions of works of art, since be it modern or classic.
-It is located in the famous 'Exhibition Park', in an area of 4,500 square meters.
-The museum stands out for its constant cultural activity with the sale of works of art in and around it.
+• The Museum of Art of Lima (MALI) – This museum, one of the most important in the city, has permanent and temporary exhibitions of works of art, whether modern or classical.
+It is located in the famous ‘Parque de la exposition’, in an area of 4,500 square meters.
+The museum stands out for its constant cultural activity with the sale of works of art inside and around it.

-The Larco Museum of Lima - This museum is one of those that best explains the history of pre-Columbian Peru throughout more than 5 thousand years of development, from the Caral civilization to the Incas themselves.
+• The Larco Museum of Lima – This museum is one of the ones that best explains the history of pre-Columbian Peru throughout more than 5,000 years of development, from the Caral civilization to the Incas themselves.
 It was founded by the archaeologist Rafael Larco Hoyle but owes its name to his father, the politician and philanthropist Rafael Larco Herrera who donated his private collection to create the museum.
-It is located in Pueblo Libre, 5.8 kilometers from downtown Lima.
+It is located in Pueblo Libre, 5.8 kilometers from the center of Lima.

-The National Museum of Archeology, Anthropology and History - This museum was created in 1822 so it is the oldest in Peru.
+• The National Museum of Archaeology, Anthropology and History – This museum was created in 1822, making it the oldest in Peru.
 It was founded under the auspices of the liberator José de San Martín.
-Its first pieces of pre-Columbian and colonial Peru were looted during the War with Chile.
+Its first pieces from pre-Columbian and colonial Peru were looted during the War with Chile.
 In 1905 the museum was restructured under the direction of notable archaeologists such as Max Uhle, José Augusto de Izcue, Julio Cesar Tello and more.
-Its most famous piece is the 'Estela de Raimondi' belonging to the Chavín culture.
-It is located in the Pueblo Libre district, 5 kilometers from downtown Lima.
+Its most famous piece is the ‘Estela de Raimondi’ belonging to the Chavín culture.
+It is located in the Pueblo Libre district, 5 kilometers from the center of Lima.

-The Pedro de Osma Museum - This museum is located in a French-style mansion belonging to Pedro de Osma Gildemeister, a philanthropist and aristocratic Lima avid collector of pieces of colonial art of Cusco and Ayacucho tradition.
+• The Pedro de Osma Museum – This museum is located in a French-style mansion belonging to Pedro de Osma Gildemeister, a philanthropist and aristocrat from Lima, an avid collector of pieces of colonial art from the Cusco and Ayacuchano tradition.
 The private collection as well as the mansion were donated by the descendants of the owner, Pedro and Angélica de Osma Gildemeister.
 The museum was founded in 1987.
-It features canvases, sculptures, furniture, and silverware.
-It is located in the Barranco district, 12 kilometers from downtown Lima.
+It has canvases, sculptures, furniture and silverware.
+It is located in the district of Barranco, 12 kilometers from the center of Lima.

 Hotels and restaurants

-The city of Lima has a hotel offer that ranges from luxurious 5-star services to shared accommodations for 'backpackers' that offer a hectic nightlife.
+The city of Lima has a hotel offer that ranges from luxurious 5-star services to shared lodgings for backpackers that provide a hectic nightlife.

-The 5-star hotels most famous for their quality are: the JW Marriot Hotel, the Westin Lima Hotel, the Swissotel Lima, the Hilton Miraflores Hotel, the Belmond Miraflores Park, the Hotel Casa Andina Premium San Isidro, the Hotel Delfines San Isidro, the Sheraton Lima and more.
+The most famous 5-star hotels for their quality are: the JW Marriot Hotel, the Westin Lima Hotel, the Swissotel Lima, the Hilton Miraflores Hotel, the Belmond Miraflores Park, the Casa Andina Premium San Isidro Hotel, the Delfines San Isidro Hotel, the Sheraton Lima and more.

-The most famous budget hotels for 'backpackers' in Lima are: the Pay Purix Backpackers Hotel, the Pariwana Hostel, the Lima Backpackers, the Backpacker House The Pacific, the 1900 Backpackers Hostel, the Bean Bag Hostel Lima and more.
+The most famous cheap hotels for backpackers in Lima are: the Pay Purix Backpackers Hotel, the Pariwana Hostel, the Lima Backpackers, the Backpacker House The Pacific, the 1900 Backpackers Hostel, the Bean Bag Hostel Lima and more.

-Restaurants vary according to their quality, however, they all offer Peruvian food, considered one of the best cuisines in the world.
-Some of the most famous restaurants recognized for their quality are: the Central Restaurant (by chef Virgilio Martínez), the Maido (a fusion of Japanese and Peruvian food), the Saha (Peruvian food with innovations in ingredients and techniques), La Mar Cevichería (Peruvian seafood), Panchita (typical Lima dishes), Mayta (Peruvian food made with local products), Rafael (combines Peruvian food with Japanese and Italian) and more.
+The restaurants vary according to their quality, however, they all offer Peruvian food, considered one of the best cuisines in the world.
+Some of the most famous restaurants recognized for their quality are: Central Restaurant (by chef Virgilio Martínez), Maido (fusion of Japanese and Peruvian food), Saha (Peruvian food with innovative ingredients and techniques), La Mar Cevichería (Peruvian seafood), Panchita (typical Lima dishes), Mayta (Peruvian food made with local products), Rafael (combines Peruvian food with Japanese and Italian) and more.

 Bars and discotheques

-Lima offers one of the best nights of bars and discos in South America.
-The best and safest night spots are in the districts of Miraflores and Barranco.
-It is worth mentioning: the Sergeant Pimienta Rock Bar (rock music with live concerts), the Hensley RnR Bar (with rock, metal, punk and ska music), the Bizarro de Miraflores (reggaeton, techno, salsa, tropical), the Loki Bar from Miraflores (Latin music, rock, electronic) and more.
+Lima offers one of the best nights of bars and clubs in South America.
+The best and safest nightclubs are found in the districts of Miraflores and Barranco.
+Worth noting: Sargento Pimienta Rock Bar (rock music with live concerts), Hensley RnR Bar (with rock, metal, punk and ska music), Bizarro de Miraflores (reggaetón, techno, salsa, tropical), Loki Bar de Miraflores (Latin, rock, electronic music) and more.

 Lima is a large city with districts with low, medium and high incidence of robberies and assaults.
 The safest are precisely the districts where foreign tourists usually stay: Miraflores and Barranco.
 The districts with a medium incidence of robberies are central places such as: Cercado de Lima, Pueblo Libre, San Isidro, Magdalena and others.
 The peripheral districts of the city are the most dangerous: San Juan de Lurigancho, San Juan de Miraflores, Villa el Salvador, Comas, Puente Piedra, Villa María del Triunfo, etc.